Our Cleaning Philosophy

 With the continued Coronavirus concern in our community and around the world, we would like to share our increased efforts in keeping our community and museum healthy.

-Please visit the Kazoo’s Play Dates and Summer Camp pages of our website for health and safety information specific to each of those settings.
 As we offer these and other in-person play opportunities, we will provide a customized list of health and safety guidelines for each.

 We are also in ongoing communication with the Lincoln/Lancaster County Health Department (LLHD) and Department of Health and Human Services (DHHS) and will take their lead on any actions, directions, or precautions that are provided as we continue to monitor this evolving situation.